-The Department of Geography, Environment, and Spatial Sciences requires 6 semesters of assistantship in our department to advance to Level 3.
+The Department of Geography, Environment, and Spatial Sciences requires 6 semesters of assistantship in our department or successful completion of the Comprehensive Exam requirement before a graduate assistant is advanced to Level 3.

-12.2 Enrollment Requirements
+11.2 Enrollment Requirements

 If you have an assistantship you are REQUIRED to enroll for a minimum of 6 credits at the master's level during Fall/Spring semester and 3 credits in Summer semester.
 Master's students without an assistantship must enroll in 9 credits in fall and spring to be considered full-time.
 International students should verify their visa requirements using the OISS website.